SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Enumerations
 ============

-:newTerm:`Enumerations` define multiple related values of a similar kind and enable you to work with those values in a type-safe way within your code.
+An :newTerm:`enumeration` defines a common type for a group of related values and enables you to work with those values in a type-safe way within your code.

 If you are familiar with C,
 you will know that C enumerations assign related names to a set of integer values.